 Munich Airport aims to keep the impact on residents and employees caused by flight noise as low as possible.
 It applies a range of steps to achieve this, including operational, technical, and financial measures.

-Goal to 2020 Design and further develop a noise protection strategy
+- → Glossary

+- → umweltbundesamt.de/en/ daten/umweltqesundheit/belastungder-bevoelkerung-durchumgebungslaerm

-- umweltbundesamt.de/en/ daten/umweltgesundheit/belastungder-bevoelkerung-durchumgebungslaerm - → Group management report see page 76
+- → Group management report see page 76

+- → Glossary